-Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Alpine Lodge Loop the Lake endurance run - annual event held in early April Antique & Classic Boat Show - annual event run over two weekends in early March Nelson Lakes Gliding Club - annual flying week mid-February Buller Festival - whitewater kayaking and rafting event held in early March each year \boxtimes Hikers in the Nelson Lakes and Kahurangi National Parks lighting fires for warm and/or cooking \boxtimes \boxtimes Special risk area Contributes to Affected by use Needs to be

-, , Special risk area Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Public conservation land \boxtimes Very high visitor numbers over summer, staying at the Department of Conservation campsites, which are surrounded by very high loadings volatile vegetation such as mānuka and kānuka.
+uns zone.
+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Alpine Lodge Loop the Lake endurance run - annual event held in early April Antique & Classic Boat Show - annual event run over two weekends in early March Nelson Lakes Gliding Club - annual flying week mid-February Buller Festival - whitewater kayaking and rafting event held in early March each year Hikers in the Nelson Lakes and Kahurangi National Parks lighting fires for warm and/or cooking Special risk area Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Public conservation land Very high visitor numbers over summer, staying at the Department of Conservation campsites, which are surrounded by very high loadings volatile vegetation such as mānuka and kānuka.